wallnerryan/pxdocs-backup/content/Understand/_index.md

 You can schedule backups by creating an independent schedule policy that defines when backups run and how many rolling copies they keep, and you can associate this schedule policy with as many backups as you want.

-Avoid tedious prep-work and minimize interruptions to your cluster associated with backup tasks by creating rules that run before and after backups are taken.
+Avoid manual prep-work and minimize interruptions to your cluster associated with backup tasks by creating rules that run before and after backups are taken.
 As with schedule policies, you can associate rules with multiple backups.

 ## PX-Backup components